-Carolina Capatto was born and raised in Buenos Aires, Argentina, where she completed a Licenciatura in pure Mathematics at Universidad de Buenos Aires, a public university, and a Specialization in Finance at Universidad de San Andrés.
-Carolina then moved to the United States, where she completed a M.S. in Mathematical Finance with High Honors at Boston University.
-Carolina believes that thanks to the strong and rigorous foundation that she built at Universidad de Buenos Aires, she is able to tackle different types of problems and make changes and adapt throughout her career.
+Carolina was born and raised in Buenos Aires, Argentina, and that is where she completed a Licenciatura in pure Mathematics at Universidad de Buenos Aires, and a Specialization in Finance at Universidad de San Andrés.
+Carolina then moved to the U.S. where she completed a M.S. in Mathematical Finance with High Honors at Boston University.
+Carolina believes that one of the reasons she was able to successfully work with very different groups of people and tackle diverse types of problems was the strong and rigorous foundation that she developed at Universidad de Buenos Aires.

 Carolina specializes in valuing complex financial instruments that require advanced mathematical modeling.
-Carolina has helped her clients with the valuation of multibillion-dollar investments in private companies using option pricing models and analyzing market data.
-She has also provided valuation assistance with numerous complex acquisitions; by valuing different types of contingent payments and analyzing stock compensation expenses.
-At EY, Carolina developed the national valuation data analytics training module and led the training at different offices across the United States.
+Carolina has helped her clients with the valuation of multibillion dollar investments in private companies using option pricing models and analyzing market data.
+She has also provided valuation assistance with numerous complex acquisitions, by valuing different types of contingent payments and analyzing stock compensation awards.
+She developed and implemented quantitative models using stochastic modeling and other techniques to value derivatives and complex financial instruments.
+In her work she uses stochastic calculus, probability and statistics.
+In addition, she has performed data analyses and regression models to value debt and other financial instruments.
+At EY, Carolina developed the national valuation data analytics training module and led the training at different offices across the U.S..

-Carolina’s advice for students is “To anyone out there who wants to work in the industry, I would advise developing strong technical and analytical skills as well as strong communication skills.
-For financial engineering, a strong foundation in stochastic calculus, coding, and statistics will be helpful.
-To develop strong communication skills all the teaching experience will be helpful and will come in handy when leading presentations to clients and on-the-job coaching.”
+Carolina’s advice for students is: “To anyone out there wanting to work in the industry, I would advise them to develop strong technical and analytical skills as well as strong communication skills.
+For financial engineering, a strong foundation in stochastic calculus, coding and statistics will be helpful.
+To develop strong communication skills the teaching experience will be helpful and will come in handy when leading presentations to clients and on the job coaching.”